MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-17134-api-diff.md

 # New APIs in Windows 10 build 17134

-New and updated API namespaces have been made available to developers in Windows 10 build 17134.
+New and updated API namespaces have been made available to developers in Windows 10 build 17134 (Also known as the April Update or version 1803).
 Below is a full list of documentation published for namespaces added or modified in this release.

 For information on APIs added in the previous public release, see [New APIs in the Windows 10 Fall Creators Update](windows-10-build-16299-api-diff.md).